dhdanno/dhdanno.container-startup/README.md

 # dhdanno.container-startup
 Playbook role for automatically starting your compose based docker services by adding them to the relevant service manager for your OS

+This allows docker-compose application stacks to be handled as native OS services with regard to state maintenance and allows them to auto-start on boot.

 ## Dependencies
 ansible

 python

 docker

 docker-compose

 ## How it works